toyinbo0903/toyinbo0903.github.io/index.md

 GROUP BY product;
 ```

-NPS By Customer Segment: Calculate NPS for different customer segments, to understand the customer experience across different segments.
+**NPS By Customer Segment**: Calculate NPS for different customer segments, to understand the customer experience across different segments.

 ```sql